jeferson-sb/portfolio/articles/a-short-guide-to-a11y.md

 ARIA also provides us a way to define real-time content. `aria-live` is used to indicate a region of your page that is constantly changing due or not to user interaction, such as a popup message, status, or live chat.

-It can accept two values: assertive or polite which define the priority of how these live updates would be announced.
+It can accept two values: _assertive_ or _polite_ which define the priority of how these live updates would be announced.

 ```html
 <!-- assertive means it will be announced immediately -->
 <div role="alert" class="alert danger" aria-live="assertive">Urgent!</div>

 <!-- polite means it will announce only if the user is idle -->
 <div class="status" aria-live="polite">Your configuration is not complete</div>
 ```

-And there are several of these attributes, you can check the full list [here](https://www.w3.org/TR/wai-aria-1.1/#states_and_properties).
+There are several of these attributes, you can check the full list [here](https://www.w3.org/TR/wai-aria-1.1/#states_and_properties).

 ## Color Contrast